clulab/eidos/README.md

 ### Interactive Shell

 EidosShell is an interactive text-based program for testing the output of Eidos.
-It's output is less complete than the webapp, but it stands alone, no web browser is required, and it consumes fewer resources.
+Its output is less complete than the webapp, but it stands alone, no web browser is required, and it consumes fewer resources.
 A script is provided to run it with
 ```bash